top of page

 Sylvia Rose

-Mugwort (Wormwood) Herbal Lore
+Mugwort (Wormwood) Medicine & Herb Lore

 The principle European mugwort species is Artemisia vulgaris, or common mugwort.
-Documented medicinal use of the plant dates to the first century BCE.
 Mugwort is used for medicinal, spiritual, and culinary properties.
+In East Asia the species Artemisia argyi is often called "Chinese mugwort" in the context of traditional Chinese medicine.

 Leaves can be added to food or as the source of oil extracts.
 They're used in tinctures, or burned in moxibustion, the application of burning or smoking leaves to various parts of the body in a spiritual healing capacity.